Author: Robbie Palmer | Reading time: 11.5 Minutes

 - How to utilise staff to support Datasets that only require minimal maintenance

-- How to ensure consistent, quality practises across all Dataset teams
+- How to ensure consistent, quality practices across all Dataset teams

 If interested in learning more about this methodology, Zhamak Dehghani has an upcoming book Data Mesh: Delivering Data-Driven Value at Scale.